 - Mediterranean archeology (extensive collection of Roman, Greek, and Ancient Egyptian objects)

-Housing several every year, past temporary exhibits include Once Upon a Time Walt Disney: The Sources of Inspiration for the Disney Studios, Hitchcock and Art, and Picasso Érotique.
+Housing several major exhibitions every year, past temporary exhibits include The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk, Once Upon a Time Walt Disney: The Sources of Inspiration for the Disney Studios, Hitchcock and Art, and Picasso Érotique.

 Founded in 1882, the Montreal Museum of Fine Arts Library is Canada's oldest arts library is not open to the public but is accessible as a reference to researchers.
 The collection includes over 84,500 monographs, 63,200 auction catalogs, 18,000 files on Canadian artists, 930 serial publications and more than 200 videos, CD-ROMs and DVDs.
 Requests for access must be sent by mail, email or by fax at (514) 285-5655.
 Allow four weeks for confirmation.